 Abetalipoproteinemia (ABL) is an inherited condition that prevents the body from completely absorbing certain dietary fats.
 Without treatment, it can cause vitamin deficiencies that may have long-term effects on your health.
 Dietary fats and the vitamins they contain are important for the growth and development of many of your body’s organs and tissues, including the brain.

 ABL is also known as Bassen-Kornzweig syndrome, acanthocytosis, or apolipoprotein B deficiency.
 It’s the result of a defective gene and runs in families.
 It’s not contagious.

 The symptoms of ABL vary greatly.
 This reflects the many important roles that fats and vitamins play in the body.
 Symptoms range from problems with growth and development in infancy to slurred speech and coordination issues in adults.
 According to the National Organization for Rare Disorders (NORD), symptoms often affect the:

 - gastrointestinal tract

-- abnormal growth patterns in infants – developmental delays or “failure to thrive”
+- abnormal growth patterns in infants, such as developmental milestone delays or failure to thrive

 - problems with balance and dexterity